yoren/Hello-Emoji/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Get an auto-complete list of emojis suggestions in the editor, and convert emoticons to emojis on display.
+This plugin lets you use emojis in WordPress.
+Just start by typing ":" in the editor, and get an auto-complete list of emojis suggestions.

 == Description ==